Technical Communication, MS

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-Since this degree requires a high degree of proficiency in English, an applicant whose native language is not English is expected to have one the following TOEFL scores: 100 iBT® taken in a testing center or 250 computer-based.
+Because this program requires a high degree of proficiency in English, an applicant whose native language is not English is expected to have a TOEFL iBT® score of at least 5 on the new scale, or a score of 100 on the TOEFL iBT® taken in a testing center before January 21, 2026.

-All applicants must submit a written letter of application that includes a detailed statement of purpose as well as a portfolio of at least three documents that demonstrate the applicant's ability to write in a variety of genres.
-Portfolio documents can include both academic and professional writing for a range of audiences and purposes and need not be in the area of technical communication.
-The portfolio should be 15 to 30 pages in length.
-The writing samples in the portfolio are evaluated using a rubric that considers several criteria, including a demonstration of the ability to focus on a specific purpose and to meet audience needs and show organization, clarity, mechanical soundness and overall effectiveness.
+All applicants must submit a written letter of application that includes a detailed statement of purpose and a portfolio of at least three documents that demonstrate the applicant's ability to write in a variety of genres.
+Portfolio documents can include both academic and professional writing for a variety of audiences and purposes and do not have to be in the area of technical communication.
+The portfolio should be 15 to 30 pages.
+The writing samples in the portfolio are evaluated using a rubric that considers several criteria, including a demonstration of the ability to focus on a specific purpose, to meet audience needs, and to show organization, clarity, mechanical soundness and overall effectiveness.

 All applicants must submit three letters of reference, either academic or professional, that speak to the background and capabilities of the applicant.